vallenjr11/project21/ReadMe.txt

 Ansible play/role to install http to ec2 instance Networking-VPC,Subnets,Security Groups,Internet gateways

+WIP:

+Started on terraform code to deploy ec2 webserver instance

 On deck:
-Begin terraform code to deploy webserver
-#### Add config for .tf file and grab aws resources to form
 Add Ansible vault for keys

 To do: